Caspian turtle

-The Caspian turtle or striped-neck terrapin (Mauremys caspica) is a species of turtle in the family Geoemydidae (=Bataguridae), living in the eastern Mediterranean region from southwestern former USSR and central Iran to Saudi Arabia, Bahrain, Israel, and Lebanon, northward through Turkey to Bulgaria, and through Cyprus, Crete, and the Ionian Peninsula to former Yugoslavia.
+The Caspian turtle (Mauremys caspica), also known as the striped-neck terrapin, is a species of turtle in the family Geoemydidae (=Bataguridae).
+It is found in west Asia, in Iran and central Turkey, northward to the Republic of Georgia, Azerbaijan, Russia (Dagestan), eastward to southwestern Turkmenistan, and in Iraq, Saudi Arabia, and Bahrain.

 Description

 Mauremys caspica is a tan to blackish, medium-sized, semiaquatic turtle, which may attain a carapace length of 25 cm.
 Its low, oval carapace has a slight medial keel (better developed in juveniles) and a smooth, unserrated marginal border, which is slightly upturned and tapered above the tail.
 A pair of low lateral keels are present on the pleural scutes of hatchlings, but these become lower with age and disappear completely in adults.
 The carapace is tan to olive or black with yellow to cream-colored reticulations patterning the scutes, and some individuals have yellow vertebral stripes.
 These light lines fade with age, but the pleural seam borders become darker.
 The well-developed plastron is notched posteriorly.
 The plastral formulae are given in the subspecies descriptions under Geographic Variation.
 The plastron is either yellow with variable reddish to dark-brown blotches, or dark brown or black with a yellow blotch along the lateral scute borders.
 The bridge is either yellow with dark seam borders and dark spots on the corresponding marginals, or almost totally black with a few small yellow marks.
 The head is not enlarged, and is olive to dark brown with yellow or pale cream-colored stripes.
 Some stripes extend anteriorly from the neck onto the head.
 One of these on each side passes above the eye and onto the snout where it meets the stripe from the other side.
 Several others extend across the tympanum to contact the posterior rim of the orbit, and two additional stripes continue across the snout and pass ventral to the orbit.
 The neck, limbs, and tail are tan gray to olive or black with yellow, cream, or gray stripes or reticulations.